 (H) requiring that the parties simultaneously file specified documents or information in sealed envelopes, to be opened as the court orders.

-(2) If a motion for a protective order is wholly or partly denied the court may, on just terms, order that any party or person provide or permit discovery.
+(2) Ordering discovery.
+If a motion for a protective order is wholly or partly denied the court may, on just terms, order that any party or person provide or permit discovery.

-(3) The provisions of K.S.A.
+(3) Awarding expenses.
+The provisions of K.S.A.
 60-237, and amendments thereto, apply to the award of expenses.

-(d) Unless, on motion, the court orders otherwise for the parties' and witnesses' convenience and in the interests of justice:
+(d) Sequence of discovery.
+Unless the parties stipulate or the court orders otherwise for the parties' and witnesses' convenience and in the interests of justice:

 (1) Methods of discovery may be used in any sequence; and